mckellwoodland/dimen_reduce_mahal/README.md

 Create a `data` folder in the SMIT repository with subfolders `imagesTr`, `imagesTs`, `labelsTr`, and `labelsTs`.
 Move all the images from the public datasets into `imagesTr` and the ground truth segmentations into `labelsTr`.
 For the AMOS dataset, we only used training and validation images with indices 507-600 as these are the MRIs.

 If you would like to use our preprocessing code, unzip the public datasets into the `data` folder.
-You can then convert them with our docker container and the dataset preprocessing files in the `utils` folder: `preprocess_CHAOS.py`, ...
+You can then convert them with our docker container and the dataset preprocessing files in the `utils` folder: `preprocess_CHAOS.py` and `preprocess_AMOS.py`.

 ```
 docker build -t swin_unetr_ood .